-Pay attention to any changes in a chronic cough, particularly if you are a smoker.
-If you are coughing more often, your cough is deeper or has hoarse sound, or you are coughing up blood or more mucus than usual, it’s time to make a doctor’s appointment.
+Pay attention to any changes in a chronic cough, particularly if you smoke.
+If you’re coughing more often, your cough is deeper or sounds hoarse, or you’re coughing up blood or an unusual amount of mucus, it’s time to make a doctor’s appointment.
 If a family member or friend experiences these changes, suggest that they visit their doctor.

-Shortness of breath or becoming easily winded can also be possible symptoms of lung cancer.
+Shortness of breath or becoming easily winded are also possible symptoms of lung cancer.
 Changes in breathing can occur if lung cancer blocks or narrows an airway, or if fluid from a lung tumor builds up in the chest.

 Make a point of noticing when you feel winded or short of breath.
-If you find it’s difficult to breath after climbing stairs or performing tasks you could do before without having a hard time breathing, don’t ignore it.
+If you find it difficult to breathe after climbing stairs or performing tasks you once found easy, don’t ignore it.

 Lung cancer may produce pain in the chest, shoulders, or back.
 An aching feeling may not be associated with coughing.
-Tell your doctor if you notice any type of chest pain, whether it is sharp, dull, constant, or comes and goes.
-You should also note whether it is confined to a specific area or is occurring throughout your chest.
-When lung cancer causes chest pain, the discomfort may result from enlarged lymph nodes or metastasis to the chest wall, the lining around the lungs called pleura, or the ribs.
+Tell your doctor if you notice any type of chest pain, whether it’s sharp, dull, constant, or intermittent.
+You should also note whether it’s confined to a specific area or occurring throughout your chest.
+When lung cancer causes chest pain, the discomfort may result from enlarged lymph nodes or metastasis to the chest wall, the lining around the lungs, called pleura, or the ribs.

 When airways become constricted, blocked, or inflamed, the lungs produce a wheezing or whistling sound when you breathe.
 Wheezing can be associated with multiple causes, some of which are benign and easily treatable.